Q: What brought about your interest in hurricanes?

 Q: Where should I look to learn more about hurricanes?

 A: There are many good sources of information available on tropical storms and hurricanes.
-For those with Internet access, I recommend the web sites listed here under Jay’s Picks.
+For those with Internet access, I recommend the websites listed on my Resources page.
 One especially helpful site in my list is Chris Landsea’s Hurricane FAQ, which has answers to many of the most frequently asked questions about hurricanes.
 Numerous other sites provide a wealth of information on preparedness, history, and real-time data.
 Dozens of books have been written on all aspects of hurricane dynamics, history, and preparedness.
 Some of the most useful references are listed in the Appendixes of my books.
 I would also highly recommend that those living in areas vulnerable to hurricanes consult with their local emergency management coordinators to obtain local floodplain information and evacuation procedures for their communities.

-Q: How do I find out about booking Jay for a lecture or presentation on hurricane history?
+Q: How do I find out about booking you for a lecture or presentation on hurricane history?

-A: Jay often gives presentations on hurricane history, and has presented to university classes, meteorology groups, insurance companies, historical societies, museums, libraries, and national conferences.
-Information on scheduling Jay for a slide lecture can be found under Book a Speaking Engagement.
+A: I often give presentations on hurricane history, and have presented to university classes, meteorology groups, insurance companies, historical societies, museums, libraries, and national conferences.
+For more information, see my Book a Speaking Engagement page.